avoss/ankijazz/README.md

 - Db  Harmonic Major, Signature: Db (5b), Notation: Db Eb F Gb Ab Bbb C // bb or ##
 - Gb  Harmonic Major, Signature: Gb (6b), Notation: Gb Ab Bb Cb Db Ebb F // bb or ##

-- Cb Lydian, Signature: Gb (6b), Notation: Cb Db Eb F Gb Ab Bb // enharmonic root
+Major Scales and Modes:
 - F#/Gb: no one better than the other, need both - why is it so complicated?
 Modes always have enharmonic roots Gb has Cb and F# has E#
+- Cb Lydian, Signature: Gb (6b), Notation: Cb Db Eb F Gb Ab Bb // enharmonic root

+KeySignature strict:
+- Modes use signature of parent scale
+- HM and MM use signature of Aeolean
+- result contains double bb and ##, enharmonic roots

+KeySignature simplified:
+- same as above
+- in case of bb/## use inverse accidental and limit signature to 6 accidentals
+- enharmonic root is replaced with accidental applied (e.g. E# is replaced with F) TODO: all or just root?

 ## TODO
 - migrate to junit 5

 # Anki

 ## TODO
 Decks: